How is the writing of insurance contracts regulated in your jurisdiction?

 It is a criminal offence to operate without appropriate permission.
 Such actions can be punished with fines and imprisonment for up to one year as set out in the Financial Institution Act section 22-1.

 If an insurance or reinsurance undertaking fails to comply with the legal requirements, the NFSA may issue warnings and order the insurer to take corrective actions and/or order the undertaking to cease its activities.
-NFSA can also revoke the entity’s licenses.
+NFSA can also revoke the entity’s licences.

 How rigorous is the supervisory and enforcement environment?
 What are the key areas of its focus?

-Through its supervision of enterprises and markets, NFSA strives to promote financial stability and orderly market conditions and to instill confidence that financial contracts will be honoured, and services performed as intended.
-The key area of its supervision is solvency, governance and risk management, capital situation and requirements, products and behaviour towards customers.
+Through its supervision of enterprises and markets, NFSA strives to promote financial stability and orderly market conditions and to instill confidence that financial contracts will be honored, and services performed as intended.
+The key area of its supervision is solvency, governance and risk management, capital situation and requirements, products and behavior towards customers.
 The supervision is based both on the information that companies are obliged to report to the NFSA, as well as NFSA carrying out their own investigations by reviewing random sample groups and following up tips about irregularities.

 How is the solvency of insurers (and reinsurers where relevant) supervised?

 Norwegian insurers and reinsurers are obliged to perform their own supervision and self-reporting of their solvency and financial position at least once per year and report their findings to the NFSA.
 This process must be an integrated part of the undertakings system for risk control.
-If the undertakings financial situation changes, and The NFSA can demand a more frequent reporting
+If the undertakings financial situation changes, and The NFSA can demand a more frequent reporting.

 NFSA also supervises insurers’ and reinsurers’ solvency through risk assessments based on the state of the financial markets and the financial system, as well as conducting continuous risk assessments of individual insurance undertakings.